By Ed Odeven

 And as a news consumer who are a few must-read journalists nowadays for you, especially for Pac-12 insights?
 How about must-read websites and publications that fit that description?

 Some of the more obvious must-read journalists are those who cover college basketball so closely such as Jeff Goodman of ESPN.
 The same goes for Dennis Dodd with college football at CBS.
 Rick Reilly as a national sports columnist is a joy to read.
 He keeps things fun and interesting to read.
-For Pac-12 insights, Wilner is a must to read as our all of the beat reporters for the publications through the conference.
+For Pac-12 insights, Wilner is a must to read as are all of the beat reporters for the publications through the conference.
 I read most of them throughout the year.
 Doug Haller of the Arizona Republic is one of the best covering Arizona State and the Pac-12.
 He is very informative and never disappoints.

 Since he’s had a little over a year now on the job now, what’s your impression of the impact men’s basketball coach Bobby Hurley, the former Duke Blue Devil, has made at ASU?
 Is he a good fit for the program, the university and the Valley of the Sun?

 I think it’s the best hire ASU could have made all things considered.
 He has a basketball name from one of the best programs in the country.
 His name transcends the Pac-12.
 He is known.
 That can only help ASU’s image, which is lacking on a national scope.
 My only concern – and I’m sure it’s shared by many at ASU – is that Hurley will leave for a higher profile job once he makes the Sun Devils successful.
-Because of his East coast background, the odds of that happening are greater than him staying at ASU for five-plus years.
+Because of his East Coast background, the odds of that happening are greater than him staying at ASU for five-plus years.

 How vital has your former Daily Star colleague Greg Hansen’s body of work been over the years in chronicling the history of Tucson and Southern Arizona sports?